Planar fault-tolerant logical measurements with low qubit overhead

 In this work, we demonstrate that low-overhead fault-tolerant quantum {\it computation} can be realized on a planar qubit network.
-For clarity, we define a {\it planar qubit network} as follows: \begin{itemize} \item A two-dimensional array of qubits, where couplings are restricted to occur only between qubits separated by short distances. \end{itemize} Many fault-tolerant protocols can, in principle, be embedded into such planar networks~\cite{gottesman2000fault,svore2006noise,berthusen2024toward}.
-We separate our approach from these embedding-based protocols by introducing the notion of {\it planar operations}, defined as: \begin{itemize} \item Composite operations consisting solely of single-qubit operations and stabilizer measurements, where each stabilizer measurement involves a single ancilla qubit and acts only on data qubits directly coupled to it. \end{itemize} Since such operations are free of embedding overhead, they are more practical and tend to support higher fault-tolerance thresholds.
+Two-dimensional topological codes, such as BB codes, are constructed by periodically tiling local stabilizers across a lattice.
+We define a {\it planar qubit network} as follows: \begin{itemize} \item An open-boundary two-dimensional array of qubits with strictly local connectivity---specifically, the couplings are tailored to accommodate the local stabilizers in the target code. \end{itemize} Enforcing open boundaries and locality constraints suppress long-range interactions and reduce wire crossings, thereby lowering experimental error rates~\cite{Liang2025,Steffan2025,mathews2025placing}.
+Many fault-tolerant protocols can, in principle, be embedded into such local-interaction qubit networks through the use of long-range communication~\cite{gottesman2000fault,svore2006noise,berthusen2024toward}.
+We separate our approach from these communication-based protocols by introducing the notion of {\it planar operations}, defined as: \begin{itemize} \item Composite operations comprising exclusively two primitives: single-qubit operations and measurements of local stabilizers.
+Each stabilizer measurement is restricted to a single ancilla qubit interacting solely with the data qubits to which it is directly coupled. \end{itemize} Since such operations are free of communication overhead, they are more practical and tend to support higher fault-tolerance thresholds.
 For example, in surface-code schemes, logical controlled-NOT gates implemented via lattice surgery are planar operations~\cite{Horsman2012,Fowler2012,Litinski2019}.
 In addition to planarity, {\it translational symmetry} is another desirable feature, as it could simplify hardware design.
-In this work, we employ planar BB codes to encode logical qubits, leveraging their high encoding rates to reduce qubit overhead.
-We develop a systematic method for designing planar logical operations on BB codes.
+Refer to the Supplementary Information for formal definitions of the planar qubit network, planar operations, and translational symmetry.
+In this work, we employ high-encoding-rate planar BB codes to reduce logical qubit overhead, and we develop a systematic framework for designing the corresponding logical operations under strict planarity constraints.